SiliconSelf/cookbook/content/docs/lunch/blackbeanquesadilla.md

 1. Heat your frying pan to medium-high heat and melt 1Tbsp of butter.
 2. Once butter is melted, add all of the diced green pepper cooking for 3-4 minutes until softened.
-3. Add black beans, tex mex paste, salt, and pepper.
+3. Add black beans, tex mex sauce, salt, and pepper.
 Cook until beans are heated through.
 4. Turn off the heat, transfer the filling to a bowl or plate, and wipe out the pan with a towel.